TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentBlocks/Index.rst

     :caption: packages/my_site_package/ContentBlocks/ContentElements/jumbotron/config.yaml
     :linenos:

-Each content block must have a unique name with a prefix of your choice that should be unique within your project.
+Each Content Block must have a unique name with a prefix of your choice that should be unique within your project.
 (Line 1)

 It is possible to use fields that are already pre-defined in the TYPO3 Core like